+A. The forest canopy within the driplines of existing trees shall not be disturbed.

+Response: There is no existing tree canopy in the vicinity of the proposed facility.
+As such, this standard is met.

+B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities.

+Response: The proposed plantings within the stormwater facility include only native vegetation from the Oregon City Native Plant List.
+As such, this standard is met.

+C. Mitigation is required, subject to Sections 17.49.180 or 17.49.190.

+Response: The proposed stormwater facility will impact approximately 2,465 square feet of the NROD, and mitigation is required.
+Mitigation of these impacts will be provided subject to Section 17.49.180, Planting Option 2.
+Refer to the response to Section 17.49.180 for details.

+D. The storm water facility may encroach up to one-half the distance of the NROD corridor.

+Response: The NROD corridor at the proposed stormwater facility is approximately 90 feet wide.
+The proposed stormwater facility encroaches approximately 35 feet into the NROD corridor, which is less than one-half the distance of the NROD corridor in this location.

-- A. The forest canopy within the driplines of existing trees shall not be disturbed. - B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities. - C. Mitigation is required, subject to Sections 17.49.180 or 17.49.190. - D. The storm water facility may encroach up to one-half the distance of the NROD corridor. - E. The stormwater facility shall not impact more than one thousand square feet of the NROD.
+E. The stormwater facility shall not impact more than one thousand square feet of the NROD.
 Impacts greater than one thousand square feet shall be process as a Type III application.

+Response: The proposed stormwater facility will impact approximately 2,465 square feet of the NROD, which requires a Type III review; however, given the variance request for grading described in 17.49.200, the application will already be processed with a Type III review.